|2016 Champion's league|

 - Amancio Amaro's goal won the 1966 European Cup.
 He was the hero of 1966.
 I took him ahead of Luis Figo, Michael Laudrup and Michel.

 - Josep Samiter played most of his career for Barcelona FC.
 Luis Figo, at least, spent more time here.
-Thus, he made the honourable mention.
+Thus, Figo made the honourable mention.

-- Dida was not successful with the club and he was never considered.
+- Didi was not successful with the club and he was never considered.

 -- Sergio Ramos is a better centerback than rightback, but he won't start ahead of Hierro or Santamaria.
 So I put him at rightback.